Maceris/Hemera/docs/directives.md

 ## Compilation

+`#compile_time` - indicates code should be executed at compile time, valid for

+* if-else statements
+* function calls

+`#if` used to conditionally include sections of code, evaluated at compile time.
+Intended more for things like includes, definitions, and scope members rather than optionally executing blocks of code.
+Also used with `#else_if` and `#else`.

 ## Control

 `#at_least_once` causes a loop operation to occur at least once, skipping the first condition check.
 This is equivalent to turning a C while loop into a do-while loop.